 Nothing beats the speed and ease for a fresh coat of color or instant “new.”

 Refresh your patio furniture, glam up your wrought iron furniture and accessories, or give a color injection to a boring room.
-You can have a revamped piece for less than $2.
+You can have a revamped piece for less than a few dollars.

 Stains also come in spray cans.